 How do I get an unofficial transcript?

 Bowdoin does not provide unofficial transcripts.
 You may print out your unofficial academic history by clicking on the “Unofficial Academic History by Term” and printing from the web browser.
 If you need an official transcript, you may request one from the Registrar's Office.
+Please note that you will be redirected to the website for the National Student Clearinghouse where all current and former Bowdoin students submit requests for official transcripts.

 How does the Polaris Degree Progress track distribution and division requirements?